RPMcQuigg/Quick-Read.Me-Generator/README.md

-# Read.Me Generator
+# Quick Read.Me Generator

 ## Description
-Application for creating a quick read.me file for any application using node.js and inquirer
+A Read.Me Generator to help create a quicker layout using the console.

 ## Table of Contents
 - [Installation](#installation)